vitathemes/wp-meliora/readme.txt

 See a working example at [demo.vitathemes.com/indigo](https://demo.vitathemes.com/indigo/).

 == Changelog ==

+= 1.1.2 - May 12 2015 =
+* Fix minor issues
+* Update naming of some vars

 = 1.1.1 - May 12 2015 =
 * Removed unnecessary codes and cleanup